When You Stop Negotiating With Chaos

 Chaos should not always get a vote.

-At some point, peace requires a decision: chaos no longer gets this kind of access.
+At some point, peace requires a decision:

 Peace grows where clarity is allowed.

-Negotiating with chaos often sounds reasonable at first.
+Negotiating with chaos can sound reasonable at first.
 “Maybe it will change.”
 “Maybe I am overreacting.”
-“Maybe this time it will be different.”
-But often, constant negotiation is not wisdom.
-It is avoidance of the grief that comes with clarity.
+“Maybe this time will be different.”
+“Maybe I can keep managing it.”
+“Maybe it is not as draining as it feels.”

 Clarity can be uncomfortable because it asks something of you.
-It may ask for a boundary, a release, a refusal, a new pattern, or a deeper level of honesty.
-But clarity also protects peace.
-It stops pretending that everything belongs in your life equally.
+It may ask for a boundary, a release, a refusal, a new rhythm, a better pattern, or a deeper level of honesty.
+It may ask you to stop pretending something is peaceful just because it is familiar.

 When you stop negotiating with chaos, you begin honoring what peace requires.